qcif-training/singularity-containers/_episodes/12-singularity-intro.md

 This tutorial assumes Singularity version 3.0 or higher.
 Version **3.5.0 or higher** is recommended as it offers a smoother, more bug-free experience.

+### Loading Singularity on your HPC

+On some HPC systems, Singularity is automatically available, and some systems need a module load command.
+* QUT: no command needed
+* UQ: module load singularity/3.5.0

 ### Executing a simple command in a Singularity container